priyalviroja/security-paradox/src/about.md

 But there's a problem.

 I live in the **architecture layer**—the systems, the code, the trust boundaries, the places where theory meets reality and reality always wins.
+I've spent years in the trenches, building security architectures at companies where "move fast" and "stay secure" were supposed to be compatible.
 I see patterns that leadership doesn't see.
 I see where frameworks fail, where controls create brittleness, where compliance becomes noise.

 Leadership lives in the **boardroom**—the budgets, the risk appetite, the business impact.
 They make decisions based on frameworks that don't match the reality I see in the systems.